Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Our Method

+As a result, the representation $\boldsymbol{v_{p}}$ retains all the facial details except for emotion, whereas the representation $\boldsymbol{v_{e}}$ only contains the emotional information.
+In other words, the representation space of $\boldsymbol{v_{e}}$ primarily emphasizes and extracts the emotional component.
+The inclusion of the auxiliary task of image generation compels our FER model to capture more facial and emotional details.

-To the best of our knowledge, training plain ViT-based GAN for image generation is quite challenging and difficult to converge even with subtle techniques \cite{leevitgan,zhang2022styleswin}.
-Fortunately, \emph{PF-ViT with the face generation task can be easily trained by leveraging our MAE representations and mask tokens} learned from a large number of facial expressions image without labels.
+To the best of our knowledge, training vanilla ViT-based GAN for image generation is quite challenging, even with sophisticated techniques \cite{leevitgan}.
+Fortunately, \emph{PF-ViT with the face generation task can be easily trained by leveraging our MAE representations} (including the mask token) learned from a large number of facial expression images without labels.